UK Council for Psychotherapy

 • Be hyper-vigilant

-• Acutely aware of others' body language & the subtle, physical cues
+• Be acutely aware of others' body language & the subtle, physical cues

 • Be more aware of subtleties of our surroundings